 What is Atomic Wallet?

 Atomic Wallet was designed to leverage the potential of atomic swaps and become part of a fully-fledged decentralised cryptocurrency ecosystem.
 Atomic swaps allow users to trade cryptocurrencies from within their wallet – similar to an exchange, but using different technology.
 Atomic Wallet supports over 500 coins and tokens, as well as staking for certain coins.

-The “physical” wallet itself is a PC application that can be downloaded onto your computer.
+The “physical” wallet itself is a PC application that you can download to your computer.
 Your private keys and other data will then be stored on your PC in an encrypted form.

 This application then interacts with the blockchains of supported coins.
-For example, if you check your transaction history in the program, it looks it up on the blockchain and then shows it to you, rather than storing this potentially sensitive information somewhere.
+For example, if you check your transaction history in the program, it looks it up on the blockchain and then shows it to you rather than storing this potentially sensitive information somewhere else.

-Those who want to get the most out of it can use the Atomic Wallet Coin (AWC) token to perform features such as rising higher in the atomic swap queue or pay listing fees to get your own token supported by the wallet.
+Those who want to get the most out of it can use the Atomic Wallet Coin (AWC) token to pay for features such as rising higher in the atomic swap queue or to pay listing fees to get your own token supported by the wallet.

 It aims for a blend of simplicity and power.
-It’s intended to be simple enough for anyone to use, even without any kind of technical experience, while also being packed with a range of accessible features, including the ability to add custom ERC20 tokens and trade coins peer-to-peer directly through the wallet by utilizing a global decentralized order book.
+It’s intended to be simple enough for anyone to use, even without any kind of technical experience, while also being packed with a range of accessible features, including the ability to add custom ERC20 tokens and to trade coins peer-to-peer directly through the wallet by utilising a global decentralised order book.